-Again, cheeky thieves have been at university and there are reason to believe they will come back in the next few days.
+Again, cheeky thieves have been at the university and there is reason to believe they will come back in the next few days.

-The approach is the same as the theft of the fall in 2017 and during the spring of 2018.
+The approach is the same as the thefts in fall 2017 and spring 2018.

 A person attempts to contact students.
-The person speaks low and holds a piece of paper over the the mobile phone on the table.
-When he leaves, he has managed to bring the phone.
+The person speaks in a low voice and holds a piece of paper over the the mobile phone on the table.
+When leaving the thief has managed to take the phone.

-In the event of accidents and other emergencies You should always call 112 if there is an emergency which constitutes a hazard for people, property and/or environment.
+In the event of accidents and other emergencies, you should always call 112.
+If there is an emergency which constitutes a hazard for people, property and/or the environment.
 Always state your name, where you are and what has occurred.

 Reporting faults, damages and incidents